Ordered Patch Theory

 The Solomonoff semimeasure \xi assigns positive prior weight to every computable measure \nu\in\mathcal M. The class \mathcal M contains stationary ergodic binary processes with arbitrarily large excess entropy E_\nu (for example, the de Bruijn family above).
 Since R_\nu(D_{\min})\ge E_\nu-D_{\min}, there is no finite support-wide upper bound on R_\nu(D_{\min}) derivable from \xi alone.
 Any finite C_{\max} therefore requires additional empirical or class-restricting input beyond the bare Solomonoff prior. \square

 §4.
-Connection to the Solomonoff Meta-Prior
+Connection to the Solomonoff Meta-Prior (v3.6.6 — conditioning, not selection)

 The four-tuple of §1 and the R(D) derivation of §2 are stated per-measure \nu.
-The Solomonoff connection — how the meta-prior \xi weights observer-compatible streams — is a structural correspondence rather than a derivation.
+The Solomonoff connection — how the meta-prior \xi weights observer-compatible streams — is a structural conditioning statement, not a selection statement.

 §5.
 The Experiential Bit Quantum h^\ast (Preview of E-1)